lemasc/lemascusbrem/readme_en.txt

 - Restore files infected by the virus
 How to use:
 1. Log on as Administrator!
-2. Run AIO.bat and following the on screen
+2. Run usbremover.bat and following the on screen instructions.
-3. To use quick remove service, run quickremove.bat and following the on screen
+3. To remove the shortcut virus only, run cleanshortcut.bat and following the on screen
 Notes:
-1. After running the AIO USB Virus Remover, you may need to restart your computer.
+1. After running the Lemasc USB Virus Remover, you may need to restart your computer.
 2. Please backup your files before running this.
-3. Some steps will replace your system files, so make sure that you create a system restore point befire running this.
+3. Some steps will replace your system files, so make sure that you create a system restore point before running this.
 4. Please close all windows before running this.
 5. Please temporary disable your antivirus before running this.
 -----------------------------------------Good Luck!------------------------------------------------------